 India exports polyester, viscose, and other types of fibers, polyester yarns, spun filaments, rope, blankets, bed linen, fishing nets, motifs, and furnishing articles.
-During 2021-22, India reached US$ 6.77 billion worth of exports, an increase of 45.83% over 2020-21.
+Exports of Indian Man-made Fiber (MMF) Textiles have reached US$ 2,843 million in April-October 2024 period as against exports of US$ 2,724 million during the corresponding period of the previous year.

-Largely, the demand for Polyester Filament Yarn (PFY) is expected to grow 15-20% in the fiscal year 2022.
-Additionally, the demand for Polyester Staple Fibre (PSF) is estimated at 14-19%.
+Additionally, the demand for Polyester Staple Fiber (PSF) is estimated at 14-19%.
 The global end-use demand for textile fibers is projected to increase by 2.80% per annum between 2015 and 2025, from 90.10 million tonnes to 119.20 million tonnes.
 The global end-use market for MMFs is expected to expand by 3.7% in 2025.

 The demand for MMFs will be further boosted by factors like evolving consumer trends, including a growing focus on fitness and hygiene, rising brand consciousness, rapidly changing fashion trends, and increasing women's participation in the workforce.
 These trends will work positively for the Indian synthetic and rayon textiles industry.